dirleiro/phone-use-mental-health-capstone/README.md

 |Boredom          |           63.9|       1.6|      15.4|          7.0|         14.1|
 |Neutral          |           77.8|       2.4|      27.8|         10.9|         18.5|
 |Happiness        |          150.5|       5.7|      75.6|         26.9|         32.7|

+Happiness has the highest averages across all metrics: 150.5 minutes of usage time, 5.7 posts, 75.6 likes, 26.9 comments, and 32.7 messages per day, reinforcing its role as the primary driver of engagement.
+Happy users are likely motivated by positive reinforcement (e.g., likes, comments) and social connection, leading to prolonged and active engagement on platforms.

+Boredom has the lowest averages (63.9 minutes, 1.6 posts, 15.4 likes, 7.0 comments, 14.1 messages), while Anger leads in comments (18.5) among negative emotions.
+Boredom’s low engagement reflects a lack of motivation to interact, while Anger’s high comments suggest that angry users post content that provokes reactions, possibly due to controversial or emotional topics.